Ayala Avenue: PBCom Tower

 PBCom Tower, one of the tallest buildings in the Philippines, is located at Ayala Avenue and V.A.
 Rufino Street.
 It serves as the headquarters of the Philippine Bank of Communications.
 It was the tallest building in the Philippines from 2000 to 2017.

 Apartment Ridge

-Apartment Ridge is a complex of apartment and condominium buildings along the streets of Makati and Ayala Avenues outside Urdaneta Village.
-In this area, The Peninsula Manila, Makati Tuscany, Discovery Primea, The Estate Makati, Ritz Towers, Pacific Plaza Condominium, Twin Towers, and Urdaneta Apartments are located along the avenue.
+Apartment Ridge is a complex of apartment and condominium buildings along Makati and Ayala Avenues outside Urdaneta Village.
+The Peninsula Manila, Makati Tuscany, Discovery Primea, The Estate Makati, Ritz Towers, Pacific Plaza Condominium, Twin Towers, and Urdaneta Apartments are located in this area.